Become a Troop Leader

 You will need to provide two references

 Step 3: Complete the Background Check - a unique link will be automatically emailed to you upon completion of the Volunteer Application.
 While waiting for your background screening clearance, please continue with your steps to becoming a leader/co-leader, including signing up for and attending your Council Orientation.

 Step 4: View the Girl Scouting 101 video online.
-The password is: aboutGS101, (case sensitive) and your council is Greater Los Angeles.
+Please select Greater Los Angeles as your council.

 Take a Grade Level Class (This step is highly recommended) - This class is designed to give troop leaders/co-leaders information on what to do with girls at each Girl Scout level and how to use the Journey books and the Girls Guide to Girl Scouting handbooks.

 After you have completed all of the steps to become a volunteer you will receive a clearance letter.
 Troop leaders/co-leaders: when you receive your clearance via email and completed your required trainings, you may now request a troop number directly from your Membership Specialist.

 To maximize and enhance your leadership experience, attend your service unit leader meetings for great ideas, best troop practices, and friendly networking with your fellow leaders/co-leaders, Service Unit Manager and Service Unit Team.